jakesower/spectragraph/packages/core/README.md

 Data Prism queries support expressions for computed fields and conditional logic.
 These expressions are provided by the [json-expressions](https://github.com/jakesower/json-expressions) library, which offers a comprehensive set of operators for data transformation and filtering.

+#### Expression Engines

+Data Prism uses focused expression engines to provide different capabilities for different query contexts:

+- **SELECT Engine** (`defaultSelectEngine`): Full expression capabilities including filtering, aggregations, transformations, and computed fields
+- **WHERE Engine** (`defaultWhereEngine`): Filtering-only operations for performance and security - excludes expensive aggregation operations

+This architecture ensures that resource-intensive operations are only available where appropriate, preventing performance issues from expensive aggregations in WHERE clauses.

 #### What are Expressions?

 Expressions are JSON objects that describe computations to be performed on data.
 Each expression has a single key that identifies the operation (prefixed with `$`) and a value that provides the parameters: